ColumPaget/almanac/README.md

 ```
 options:
    -h <n>                         show events for the next 'n' hours.
 The 'n' argument is optional, if missing 1 day will be assumed
    -hour <n>                      show events for the next 'n' hours.
 The 'n' argument is optional, if missing 1 day will be assumed
    -d <n>                         show events for the next 'n' days.
 The 'n' argument is optional, if missing 1 day will be assumed
    -day  <n>                      show events for the next 'n' days.
 The 'n' argument is optional, if missing 1 day will be assumed
    -days <n>                      show events for the next 'n' days.
 The 'n' argument is optional, if missing 1 day will be assumed
    -w <n>                         show events for the next 'n' weeks.
 The 'n' argument is optional, if missing 1 week will be assumed
    -week <n>                      show events for the next 'n' weeks.
 The 'n' argument is optional, if missing 1 week will be assumed
    -m <n>                         show events for the next 'n' weeks.
 The 'n' argument is optional, if missing 1 month will be assumed
    -month <n>                     show events for the next 'n' weeks.
 The 'n' argument is optional, if missing 1 month will be assumed
    -y <n>                         show events for the next 'n' weeks.
 The 'n' argument is optional, if missing 1 year will be assumed
    -year <n>                      show events for the next 'n' weeks.
 The 'n' argument is optional, if missing 1 year will be assumed
    -at <loc>                      show events at location 'loc'
    -where <loc>                   show events at location 'loc'
    -location <loc>                show events at location 'loc'
    -hide <pattern>                hide events whose title matches fnmatch/shell style pattern 'pattern'
    -show <pattern>                show only events whose title matches fnmatch/shell style pattern 'pattern'
    -detail                        print event description/details
    -details                       print event description/details
    -show-url                      print event with event connect url (for Zoom or Teams meetings) on a line below
    -old                           show events that are in the past
    -import <url>                  Import events from specified URL (usually an ical file) into calendar
    -import-email <url>            Import events from ical attachments within an email file at the specified URL into calendar
+   -email <url>                   Import events from ical attachments within an email file at the specified URL into calendar
+   -mbox <url>                    Import events from an mbox file of emails.
+Has been seen to work with at least Thunderbird's mbox format.
+   -import-mbox <url>             Import events from an mbox file of emails.
+Has been seen to work with at least Thunderbird's mbox format.
+   -mbox <url>                    Import events from an mbox file of emails.
+Has been seen to work with at least Thunderbird's mbox format.
    -persist                       don't exit, but print out events in a loop.
 This can be used to create an updating window that displays upcoming events.
    -convert <url>                 Output events from specified URL (usually an ical file) in output format set with '-of'
    -convert-email <url>           Output events from ical attachments within an email file at the specified URL in format set with '-of'
    -lfmt <format string>          line format for ansi output (see 'display formats' for details of title strings)
    -xt <title string>             when -persist is used, also set the xterm title to be <title string> (see 'display formats' for details of title strings)
    -xtitle <title string>         when -persist is used, also set the xterm title to be <title string> (see 'display formats' for details of title strings)
    -xterm-title <title string>    when -persist is used, also set the xterm title to be <title string> (see 'display formats' for details of title strings)
    -of <fmt>                      specify format to output. '<fmt> will be one of 'csv', 'ical', 'sgical', 'txt' or 'ansi'.
 Default is 'ansi'.
 See 'Output Formats' below for more details
    -refresh <len>                 when in persist mode, update with this frequency, where 'len' is a number postfixed by 'm' 'h' 'd' or 'w' for 'minutes', 'hours', 'days' or 'weeks'. e.g. '2d' two days, '30m' thiry minutes.
 Default 2m.
    -maxlen <len>                  When importing calendars set the max length of an event to <len> where len is a number postfixed by 'm' 'h' 'd' or 'w' for 'minutes', 'hours', 'days' or 'weeks'. e.g. '2d' two days, '30m' thiry minutes.
    -u                             Terminal supports unicode up to code 0x8000
    -unicode                       Terminal supports unicode up to code 0x8000
    -u2                            Terminal supports unicode up to code 0x8000
    -unicode2                      Terminal supports unicode up to code 0x10000
    -?
 This help
    -h                             This help
    -help                          This help
    --help                         This help

 ```